Impact of Chronic Conditions on Mobility

 Reduced blood flow to the heart muscle due to plaque buildup in the coronary arteries limits the heart's ability to meet increased oxygen demands during physical activity.

-• Fear of triggering a cardiac event (e.g., heart attack) may lead to reduced activity levels.
+Chest pain (angina) during exertion can discourage physical activity.
+Reduced stamina and endurance is common.
+Some individuals may have a fear of triggering a cardiac event (e.g., heart attack) which could lead to reduced activity levels.

-• Management: Medications to improve heart function, lifestyle changes, and interventions like stenting or bypass surgery.
+CAD is managed with medications to improve heart function, lifestyle changes, and interventions like stenting or bypass surgery.

 Heart Failure